Safety Features of Robotic Automation

 - Safety Features of Robotic Automation

-Robotic safety systems are the mechanisms and procedures that prevent harm to humans, equipment or the environment caused by robotic automation.
-Automation safety systems can be classified into two types: passive and active.
+Midwest Engineered Systems employs both passive and active safety equipment in all of our integrations.
 Passive safety systems are designed to reduce the likelihood or severity of accidents by using physical barriers, sensors, alarms or light curtains.
-Active safety systems are designed to detect and respond to hazardous situations by using feedback loops, control algorithms or human intervention.
+Active safety systems are designed to detect and respond to hazardous situations using feedback loops, control algorithms or operator intervention.

-- Fencing or caging that separates humans from robots in industrial settings
+- Fencing or that separates the operators from robots or other machinery

-- Interlocks that prevent robots from operating when humans are nearby
+- Interlocks that prevent robots from operating when an operator enters the workspace

-- Guards that protect humans from moving parts or machinery
+- Physical guards that protect the operators from moving parts or machinery

-- Sensors that detect obstacles, collisions or malfunctions of robots
+- Sensors on the robots that detect obstacles, collisions or malfunctions

-- Light curtains that detect the presence of humans or foreign objects
+- Light curtains that detect the presence of the operator or foreign objects entering the workspace

-- Emergency stop buttons that allow humans to stop the robots immediately in case of emergency
+- Multiple Emergency Stop buttons placed in accessible locations around the system that allow the operators to stop the automation immediately in case of emergency

 - Feedback loops that monitor and adjust the performance and behavior of robots